DanyloOhorchak/Pokedex_App_Task/README.md

 ![](pokemon_list_screen.png)

-Example of pokemon details screen, displaying stats as shown on the image is an optional feature, you can do it as you see fit for your app
+Example of pokemon details screen (displaying stats as shown on the image is an optional feature, you can do it as you see fit for your app)

 ![](pokemon_details_screen.png)